xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 We then introduce the following equivalent relation for elements constructed by linear assignment and negation.

-**Linear assigned term can be substitute into the place of reference:**
+**Linear assignment can take the left term and substitute it into the place of reference:**

 ```
 y let (x: A) ... x ... = ... y ...